-After law school, Dave joined the Navy and served on active duty in the United States Navy for over 26 years as a Navy Judge Advocate.
-During his career, he prosecuted and defended court-martial cases, traveled to capitals around the world, lived in Japan, Cuba and Bahrain, and deployed to the Persian Gulf onboard the nuclear powered aircraft carrier USS Enterprise; and actively contributed to the fight against piracy and international terrorism.
+David E. Grogan served on active duty in the United States Navy for over 26 years as a Navy Judge Advocate.
+During the course of his Navy career, he prosecuted and defended court-martial cases; negotiated agreements in capitals around the world; lived abroad in Japan, Cuba and Bahrain; deployed to the Mediterranean Sea and the Persian Gulf onboard the nuclear powered aircraft carrier USS Enterprise; and actively contributed to the fight against piracy and international terrorism.
 His experiences abroad and during the course of his career influence every aspect of his writing.
 His third novel, The Hidden Key, will be released by Camel Press in April, 2020.
 His first two novels were Sapphire Pavilion and The Siegel Dispositions.

-Dave’s current home is in Savoy, Illinois, where he lives with his wife, Sharon, and dog, Marley.
+Dave’s current home is in Savoy, Illinois, where he lives with his wife and their dog, Marley.
+He has three children.

 Read Dave’s Long Bio here.

 When Kevin Jones smuggles an ancient clay tablet out of Iraq, he pays with his life.
 A wealthy Indian businessman seeks it next until he cries out in anguish he’s sold his soul.
 Attorney Steve Stilwell must uncover how these two incidents are connected before the tablet’s secrets consume him too.